MicrosoftDocs/fabric-docs/docs/get-started/workspaces-folders.md

     :::image type="content" source="media/workspaces-folders/select-move-context-menu.png" alt-text="Screenshot showing the entrypoint of move to button in context menu of an item." lightbox="media/workspaces-folders/select-move-context-menu.png":::

-1. Select the destination folder WHERE you want to move this item, then select **Move here**.
+1. Select the destination folder where you want to move this item, then select **Move here**.

     :::image type="content" source="media/workspaces-folders/select-destination-folder.png" alt-text="Screenshot showing the dialog for selecting destination folder." lightbox="media/workspaces-folders/select-destination-folder.png":::